rlautan/recras-wordpress-plugin/readme.md

 ## Usage
 With this plugin, you can easily integrate data from your [Recras](https://recras.nl/) instance, such as arrangements and contact forms, into your own website.

-To get started, go to the Settings -> Recras page and enter your Recras name.
+To get started, go to the Recras -> Settings page and enter your Recras name.
 For example, if you log in to Recras at `https://mysite.recras.nl/` then your Recras name is `mysite`.
 Since currently only publicly available data can be used in this plugin, that's all there is to it!
 You can now use shortcodes to retrieve data.
 All data is retrieved via a secured connection (HTTPS) to ensure data integrity.
 Other than the request parameters, no data is sent to the Recras servers.

-This plugin consists of two shortcodes.
-To use them, you first need to set your Recras name on the Settings > Recras page.
+This plugin consists of four shortcodes.
+To use them, you first need to set your Recras name on the Recras -> Settings page.

+### Settings
+Setting your Recras name is the most important step here.
+Other settings are:

+* Currency symbol - set to € (Euro) by default.
+* Decimal separator - set to , (comma) by default.
+Used in prices such as 100,00.
+* Use date/time picker script - please see the Date/Time picker section for details.

 ### Arrangements